ikanisa/icupa/apps/ecotrips/docs/PHASED_TASKS.md

 <a id="task-issue-5-automation"></a>
 :::task-stub{title="Automate reviewer notifications"}
-1. Configure a PR template (if not already present) to include checklists for dependency review, conflict log review, and Vercel deployment status.
 2. Set up CODEOWNERS or branch protection rules so key reviewers are auto-requested when the integration branch PR opens.
 3. Draft a Slack or Teams notification snippet referencing the PR link and key artifacts, and include it in `.ci/INTEGRATION_REPORT.md` for reuse.
 4. After automation is in place, note the process in `APPROVALS.md` so the release manager can audit notification coverage.:::